-The Sub-fund has the ability to hold investments both directly and indirectly - for example, by gaining exposure to the relevant financial instruments through derivatives or investments in other investment funds.

-The Sub-fund may use derivatives such as options, futures, warrants, swaps, and forward currency transactions.
-These can be used for hedging risks and efficient portfolio management.
-This may involve leverage, increasing the Sub-fund's sensitivity to market movements.
-When using derivatives, it is ensured that the portfolio as a whole remains within the investment restrictions.
-The risk profile associated with the type of investor targeted by the Sub-fund does not change as a result of the use of these instruments.

-In addition to the above, regarding the investment policy of the Sub-fund, the following applies:
+The Sub-fund has the flexibility to hold investments both directly and indirectly-such as through exposure to financial instruments via derivatives or investments in other investment funds.
+Derivatives such as options, futures, warrants, swaps, and forward currency contracts may be utilized for risk management and efficient portfolio management.
+This may involve leveraging, increasing the sensitivity of the Sub-fund to market movements.
+Care is taken to ensure that the overall portfolio remains within the investment restrictions.
+The risk profile associated with the type of investor targeted by the Sub-fund does not change due to the use of these instruments.
+In addition to the above, the following applies to the investment policy of the Sub-fund:

-- Investments will primarily be made in European currencies.
-Additionally, investments may be made in other currencies; - If deemed necessary by the manager, risks such as currency risks may be hedged relative to the index; - To the extent that the assets are not invested in the aforementioned financial instruments, there is the possibility to invest the assets in certain money market instruments (such as certificates of deposit and commercial paper), money market funds, or to hold them in the form of cash equivalents; - Additional income can be generated through "repurchase agreements" ("repos") and "lending transactions" (lending securities from the investment portfolio); - The global exposure of this Sub-fund is determined using the commitment method; - Contrary to what is stated in the prospectus, no accountability is provided in the annual report regarding the leverage financing used by this Sub-fund; - The manager of Goldman Sachs Paraplufonds 1 N.V. has the authority to enter into short-term loans as a debtor on behalf of the Sub-fund; - Transactions with affiliated parties will occur on market terms; - The Sub-fund invests in financial instruments in accordance with its investment policy.
-The major stock markets are located in Europe.
-Possible examples include London, Paris, and Frankfurt; - The Sub-fund will not invest more than ten percent of its managed assets in units of participation in other investment institutions
+- The Sub-fund may invest in both euros and foreign currencies; - Where the manager deems it appropriate, risks such as foreign exchange risks may be hedged; - To the extent that the assets are not invested in the aforementioned financial instruments, the assets may be invested in certain money market instruments (such as certificates of deposit and commercial paper), money market investment funds, or held in the form of cash; - The 'global exposure' of this Sub-fund is determined according to the 'commitment' method; - Deviation from what is stated in the prospectus concerning the leverage financing used by this Sub-fund is not accounted for in the annual report; - The manager of Goldman Sachs Paraplufonds 1 N.V. has the authority to enter into short-term loans as a debtor on behalf of the Sub-fund; - Transactions with related parties will take place on market terms; - The Sub-fund invests globally in financial instruments in line with its investment policy.
+The major stock markets are located worldwide.
+Possible examples include New York, London, and Tokyo;